prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The label to use to retrieve the job name from.
+<p>jobLabel is the label to use to retrieve the job name from.
 <code>jobLabel</code> selects the label from the associated Kubernetes <code>Pod</code>
 object which will be used as the <code>job</code> label for all metrics.</p>
 <p>For example if <code>jobLabel</code> is set to <code>foo</code> and the Kubernetes <code>Pod</code>